sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 **Today's Progress:** Missed a day yesterday due to travel.
 Also my dog got sick and is now at the vet hospital :( I'm picking up where I left it on, a SQL video from CS50's side material.
 And started looking into Pset 7.

+day 66
+learning about the stock market. starting pset7. finance